 Gordon’s wife, Darcy, took the lead in choosing furniture, finishes and curating the home’s collection of art.
 Most of the art in the house is taken from Gordon’s past body of work and was carefully selected based on theme, material, and size.

-Gordon and Darcy’s “River House” exemplifies Gordon’s approach to art in architecture.
+Gordon and Darcy’s “River Haus” exemplifies Gordon’s approach to art in architecture.
 His careful consideration of the artwork or installation in context to the space and its users has been his trademark and has led to many major public art awards around the globe.
 This time his approach is personal.
-“River House” communicates Gordon’s style and exploration of the ways to express the beauty he sees.
+“River Haus” communicates Gordon’s style and exploration of the ways to express the beauty he sees.
 Using the seductive properties of richly saturated color, natural light, diverse textures, found materials, and quirky, sometimes unsettling imagery, “River House” offers visitors a unique experience.

 “Living in the house is everything I had hoped for and much more,” Gordon states.
-“Originally we had referred to the house as the River House and now living in the space it really is a tree house, we are literally 20 feet up in the air and surrounded by trees, surrounded by nature.
+“Originally we had referred to the house as the River Haus and now living in the space it really is a tree house, we are literally 20 feet up in the air and surrounded by trees, surrounded by nature.
 The positive impact on our quality of life is absolutely amazing.”

 Photography: Misha Bruk Photography | 2019

 Read more about the River Haus in this article in The Wall Street Journal: https://gordonhuether.com/wp-content/uploads/2020/06/WSJ-Gordon-Huether-Darcy-Tunt-River-House-7-2021pdf.pdf